Ironmadan/hello-world/README.md

 # hello-world

+My name is Shardul.

-ANLY 502-94- O-2018/Late Summer - Analytical Methods I (Shardul)
+This is my assignment submission for  ANLY 502-94- O-2018/Late Summer - Analytical Methods I.

+Thank you.